nebulaeonline/Isaac64cs/README.md

 I'm a big fan of using Isaac64 here and there in my projects, and this one is designed to be super easy to use.

+The library is battle-tested for 2+ years in production in gaming, and has been used in a variety of other projects including simulations due to its robust random double support.

+Note: I would not use this for cryptography.
+Certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, but ISAAC is not itself advertised as a cryptographic RNG, so use at your own risk for that purpose.
+Otherwise, I think it is an excellent general purpose PRNG that is standards-compliant.

 Latest Update 2025-04-14

 1. Fixed a subtle signed-to-unsigned cast wraparound in the RangedRandNS() set of functions